Paracetamol: Overdose

 Untreated paracetamol overdose results in a lengthy, painful illness.
 Signs and symptoms of paracetamol toxicity may initially be absent or non-specific symptoms.
 The first symptoms of overdose usually begin several hours after ingestion, with nausea, vomiting, sweating, and pain as acute liver failure starts.
 People who take overdoses of paracetamol do not fall asleep or lose consciousness, although most people who attempt suicide with paracetamol wrongly believe that they will be rendered unconscious by the drug.

 Treatment is aimed at removing the paracetamol from the body and replenishing glutathione.
 Activated charcoal can be used to decrease absorption of paracetamol if the person comes to the hospital soon after the overdose.
-While the antidote, acetylcysteine (also called N-acetylcysteine or NAC), acts as a precursor for glutathione, helping the body regenerate enough to prevent or at least decrease the possible damage to the liver; a liver transplant is often required if damage to the liver becomes severe.
+While the antidote, acetylcysteine (also called N-acetylcysteine or NAC), acts as a precursor for glutathione, helping the body regenerate enough to prevent or at least decrease the possible damage to the liver, a liver transplant is often required if damage to the liver becomes severe.

-NAC was usually given following a treatment nomogram (one for people with risk factors, and one for those without), but the use of the nomogram is no longer recommended as evidence to support the use of risk factors was poor and inconsistent, and many of the risk factors are imprecise and difficult to determine with sufficient certainty in clinical practice.
+NAC is usually given following a treatment nomogram for patients with an acute overdose at a known time of ingestion.
+Patients with unknown time of ingestion, unreliable history, or repeat supratherapeutic ingestion are treated based on risk assessment.
 Toxicity of paracetamol is due to its quinone metabolite NAPQI and NAC also helps in neutralizing it.
 Kidney failure is also a possible side effect.